-The late Mark Dvoretsky, the great Russian chess trainer, is probably best known for his chess books.
-Most if not at all have been translated into English as well as other languages.
+The late Mark Dvoretsky, the great Russian chess trainer who died in 2016, is probably best known for his chess books.
+Most, if not at all, have been translated into English as well as other languages.

 In this introductory page and the accompanying bibliography page, Tim Harding provides a personal guide to the various editions of Dvoretsky's books and offers some advice on which to buy.